termx-health/termx-ssg/README.md

 The `generate.js` file reads data from the `__source` folder, transforms it, and writes it into the `template` folder.

-It utilizes the same Markdown parser as in TermX web, although there may be some minor changes.
+It utilizes the same Markdown parser as in TermX application, although there may be some minor changes.

 ## Docker Jekyll Site Builder

-In the `__codegen` folder, run the following command:
+Run the following command in the root folder

 ```shell
 docker build -t docker.kodality.com/termx-jekyll-builder:latest .